Prokuplje

 Prokuplje (Прокупље, [prǒkupʎe]) is a city and the administrative center of the Toplica District in southern Serbia.
-As of 2022 census, the municipality has a population of 38,291 inhabitants.
+As of 2022 census, the municipality has a population of 38,054 inhabitants.

 Prokuplje is one of the Roman sites of Serbia.
-The town was known as Ürgüp during Ottoman rule and was incorporated into the Kingdom of Serbia in 1878.
+When South Serbs first settled in this area in the 6th century, the city was known as Komplos.
+The town was known as Ürgüp during Ottoman rule.
+After Serbia's victory over the Ottomans, Prokuplje was incorporated into the Kingdom of Serbia in 1878.

 Geography

-The Toplica district is located in southern Serbia, in the central part of Balkan peninsula.
+The Toplica district is located in southern Serbia, in the central part of the Balkan peninsula.

 Prokuplje is located between municipalities of Blace, Kuršumlija, Bojnik, Žitorađa, Merošina, Aleksinac, and Kruševac.

 Climate

-Prokuplje has an hot-summer mediterranean climate (Köppen climate classification: Csa) that's close to a humid subtropical climate (Köppen climate classification: Cfa).
+Prokuplje has a humid continental climate (Köppen climate classification: Dfa).

 History and archaeology

 Neolithic and Copper Age

 The traces of early settlements can be found at Neolithic sites such as Macina (near Zitni Potok), Kavolak 6 km west of Prokuplje (village Donja Trnava) and settlements on the south slopes of Jastrebac in Donja Bresnica village.
 The Vinča period is preserved at the Pločnik site, situated on the left side of the road from Prokuplje to Kursumlija, 19 km west of Prokuplje, underneath the modern village, on the left bank of the Toplica river.
 Together with Belovode, Pločnik is one of two Vinča culture sites from Serbia considered (as of 2014) the worldwide earliest to produce evidence of copper smelting.
 The occupation periods are between c.
 5350-4650 BC for Belovode and 5200-4650 BC for Pločnik, making Pločnik the second-oldest copper smelting site so far discovered anywhere in the world.
 There are two theories about the emergence of metalworking: the smelting technology was either discovered in one region only, at or near the Fertile Crescent in what is now southern Iran and emanated from there around the world, or it happened independently in different places, the Vinča culture area of Serbia and Bulgaria being one of them, and for now the oldest to be researched and dated.
 In October 2008, Serbian archaeologists at Pločnik found a copper axe believed to be 7,500 years old, making it 500–800 years older than what had previously been considered to be the beginning of the Copper Age and suggesting that the human use of metal is older than previously believed.